-The first time I put my foot on an African continent.
-A trip filled with breathtaking views, close encounters with wild animals and some special moments for the adrenaline junkies.
+The first time I put my feet on an African continent.
+A trip filled with breathtaking views, close encounters with wild animals and some special moments for adrenaline junkies.

 - + 52

 Highs & Lows

 Ahh my first trip to Africa.
 We did it back in 2014 with a group of friends, 3 cars, 12 people all together.
 Planned it and booked everything way in advance as the countries we were planning to visit were not the YOLO kind of places (well not if you're not a millionaire anyways).
 Enjoy!

 Q & A

 I wouldn't really change anything about the trip itself.
 I'd love to be able to extend it and see more places in Zambia but that has to wait for another trip.

 Not really a foodie destination to be honest.
 Unless you stay in some luxurious lodges, I'm sure they have posh restaurants inside :) For us if was mostly oatmeals for breakfast and baked beans for dinner.

 If you are deciding to go on a road trip in countries like Botswana, it's good to have a buddy that knows how to fix cars.
 I'm not saying you need a mechanic but someone with some knowledge.
 Also, at the time when we were there, our European sim cards were not working.
 So we had one satellite phone, just in case.
 It's probably changed now but worth to check before you go.